clevertech/YiiBackbone/README.md

 YiiBackbone
 ===========

+Status: Work in progress.

 Introduction
 ============

 YiiBackbone is a sample blog web application build using Backbone.js and Yii.
 The source of this project can be used to kick-start other Backbone.js projects or serve as reference point on using Backbone.js.

 Requirements
 ============